 The law is the law.
 In Illinois, you have to have certain minimums on your auto insurance policy to abide by it.
 In the great state of Illinois, your auto insurance policy has to hold the following coverage amounts:

 - $20,000 for property damage

 - $50,000 total per accident

 Collision Coverage – Smashing into an object with your car is generally going to leave a few marks.
-This type of coverage can help pay for those damages.
+This type of coverage can help pay for damages directly caused by a collision.

 These prices aren’t too shabby.
 Less expensive than most states, you Illinoisans will be able to get a lot of auto coverage for your buck.
 Take a look to see how your premiums compares to rates offered by the most affordable car insurance companies in Illinois, based on our research.

 What Are The Car Insurance Options for High-Risk Drivers?

 Have a bunch of tickets, DUIs, and other infractions on your driving record?
 You’ve probably been punished enough with fines and maybe even jail time.
 Illinois makes sure insurance companies can’t punish you further by denying you coverage under the Illinois Automobile Insurance Plan (ILAIP).
 You’re eligible if you: